wonsunahn/CS1632_Summer2022/exercises/4/README.md

 execution.
 In our case, we want to profile the entire run, so we will wait until the end to generate a snapshot.

-After, opening the snapshot tab, click on the "Hot spots" button to get a list of hot spot methods.
+After opening the snapshot tab, click on the "Hot spots" button to get a list of hot spot methods.
 Make sure the "Hot spots" view lists the methods sorted in descending order of running time (Self Time).
 Now let's try saving the hot spots list to a file.
 You can export by clicking on the down arrow beside the